marwansallam88/HearthStone/README.md

 7. Draw cards and manage your mana each turn
 8. Play cards to attack your opponent
 9. Reduce opponent's health to zero to win

-## How to Play:
-1. Open a Java IDE (Eclipse recommended).
-2. Import the project into your workspace.
-3. Set up project paths and settings according to your environment.
-4. Open `Controller.java` and run it.
-5. Review the rules provided in the accompanying PDF file.
-6. Enjoy the game!